woosting/turris-notes/lxc/git/rsa-key.md

 SSH looks for the user's `~/.ssh/config` file.
 It will use the default (~/.ssh/id_rsa) if not specified otherwise.
 So set it up as followed:

-    Host            gitserv
+    Host github.com
-        Hostname        remote.server.com
+        Hostname github.com
         IdentityFile ~/.ssh/id_rsa.github
         IdentitiesOnly yes # see NOTES below

 ### NOTES
 - The `IdentitiesOnly yes` is required to [prevent the SSH default behavior][2] of sending the identity file matching the default filename for each protocol.
 If you have a file named `~/.ssh/id_rsa` that will get tried BEFORE your `~/.ssh/id_rsa.github` without this option.

 ### References